-Offers for the Marriott Bonvoy™ American Express® Card, The Ritz-Carlton™ Credit Card, Marriott Rewards® Premier Plus Business Credit Card, Hilton Honors American Express Aspire and Marriott Bonvoy Brilliant™ American Express® Card are not available through this site.
+Offers for the Hilton Honors American Express Aspire, Marriott Bonvoy Brilliant™ American Express® Card, Marriott Bonvoy™ American Express® Card, The Ritz-Carlton™ Credit Card and Marriott Rewards® Premier Plus Business Credit Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Some offers may have expired.
 Please see our card marketplace for available offers.

 Plenty of credit cards offer bonuses with either free points or a free night certificate, but do you know which cards offer a bonus each year available to cardmembers that keep their account active?
 Some of these annual perks come just by being a cardmember, where others require a minimum spend to receive a bonus.
 Regardless, your cost, other than the annual fee and meeting those spend requirements is zero.
 We've summarized the offers available and will break each one down to cover the value they provide.